AqwamCreates/DataPredict-Neural/docs/API/ShapeTransformationBlocks/BaseShapeTransformationBlock.md

 ### new()

-Creates a new activation block object.
+Creates a new shape transformation block object.

 ```